nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 Using Nuxeo Studio you can:

 *   Brand your application
-*   Add new document types, with new metadata and life cycle
+*   Add new document types, with new metadata and lifecycle
 *   Create forms adapted to your specific document types
 *   Customize the screen listing documents (content views) to display relevant business information
 *   Define your own search forms